Samford University Online Nurse Practitioner Programs

 • Post-Master’s Certificates: Applicants must have a master’s degree in nursing (MSN) from an accredited program and an unencumbered RN license.
 FNP applicants must have a cumulative GPA of 3.0 or higher.
 PMHNP applicants must have a cumulative GPA of 3.0 or higher plus hold national FNP certification.
 ENP applicants must have at least a 3.2 cumulative GPA plus hold national FNP certification, and emergency room or critical care work experience is preferred.

-State Restrictions: While Samford University accepts students from most states, applicants outside of Alabama should check with the nursing admissions department to make sure they are eligible for the nursing programs.
-Samford University is not able to offer online programs that include on-ground experiences or field experiences to residents of California, Colorado, Louisiana, New York, and Oregon.
+State Restrictions: While Samford University accepts students from most states, applicants outside of Alabama should check with the admissions department to ensure they are eligible for the nursing programs.
+Samford University cannot offer online programs that include on-ground experiences or field experiences to residents of Delaware, Washington DC, Florida, Kentucky, New York, North Carolina, or Wisconsin.

 It is highly recommended that students also contact the licensing board of their specific state of residence to determine if the program meets state requirements for NP licensure.

-The FNP Post-Master’s Certificate begins in January and August and can be completed in four semesters taking two courses per session.
-Plans of study depend on a Gap analysis and times for completion vary.
-The ENP and PMHNP Certificates begin in January only and can be completed in one year taking one to two courses per session.
+The FNP post-master’s certificate begins in January and August and can be completed in four semesters taking two courses per session.
+Plans of study depend on a gap analysis and times for completion vary.
+The ENP and PMHNP Certificates begin in January only and can be completed in one year when taking one to two courses per session.

-Post-Master’s Certificate PMHNP Curriculum: The PMHNP Post-Master’s Certificate comprises 17 credits plus 540 clinical hours and is designed for those who hold an MSN degree with an FNP specialty.
-Courses include Psychiatric Mental Health I-III and Psychiatric-Mental Health Clinical II-III.
+Post-Master’s Certificate PMHNP Curriculum: The PMHNP post-master’s certificate comprises 17 credits plus 540 clinical hours and is designed for those who hold an MSN degree with an FNP specialty.
+Courses include psychiatric-mental health I-III and psychiatric-mental health II-III.

 Online Experience: Samford University delivers and manages courses through Blackboard Learn CE8.
 Several workshops are offered to help students navigate the system.
 Samford offers cutting-edge distance learning in a mostly asynchronous environment.
 Faculty members give personal support to students throughout their programs.

-Paying for the Samford University Online NP Programs
+Paying for the Samford University Online Graduate Nursing Programs

-Samford University online NP program tuition numbers are listed in the tables below.
-Neither travel costs for campus sessions nor additional fees are included in tuition costs.
-Prospective students should inquire with Samford University Moffet and Sanders School of Nursing for scholarship information.
-Additionally, students may contact Samford One Stop for financial aid information and cost clarification.
+The tuition for the online graduate nursing programs at Samford University is listed below.
+Travel costs for campus sessions are not included in tuition costs.
+Prospective students should inquire with the Moffet and Sanders School of Nursing at Samford University for scholarships and information.
+Additionally, students may contact Samford One Stop for financial aid and current tuition information.

-Samford University may offer unsubsidized federal student loans to graduate students according to the FAFSA.
+Samford University may offer unsubsidized federal student loans to graduate students, according to the FAFSA.
 As well, Samford may offer other scholarships and aid to graduate students.
 In addition, some employers offer tuition reimbursement programs so students are encouraged to look into this option.
-Finally, online graduate students may desire to seek outside opportunities for funding.
+Finally, online graduate students may seek outside opportunities for funding.

 Samford University